Protecting Your Vision and Hearing

 Shooting a firearm can cause immediate and permanent hearing loss and can damage your vision.

-- Always wear suitable eye protection, such as shooting glasses with high-impact lenses, to prevent injury from a ruptured shell or firearm malfunction.
-Wear eye protection also whenever disassembling or cleaning a handgun.
+- When shooting, always wear suitable eye protection, such as shooting glasses with high-impact lenses, to protect your eyes.

 - Wear eye protection also whenever disassembling or cleaning a firearm.